JosephHaun/JosephHaun.github.io/about.md

 ---
-layout: post
+layout: page
-title: Test Case?
+title: About Joseph Haun
+permalink: /about
 ---

 ## Welcome to GitHub Pages